Welcome to Thesis!

 • You cannot represent the output of any AI system as your own work.
 This would be plagiarism.
 Any use of AI must be documented and cited.
 NYU libraries guidance on how to cite AI can be found here.
 If you are unsure of how to cite a specific use of generative AI, ask a librarian or your instructor.

 • In general, idea generation or polishing is a more appropriate use of AI than producing complete or final content.
 An example of idea generation could include asking chat GPT to generate a cover letter template that you will then personalize.
 An example of polishing would be inputting your original writing and asking for help adjusting the tone to better communicate to the reader.
-Note that appropriate does not mean recommended, merely that this would be a ‘legal’ use.
+Note that appropriate does not mean recommended, merely that this would be considered a ‘permissible’ use.

 • If it seems like you are over relying, misusing, or carelessly using AI software in your work a conversation with the instructor may be warranted and you may be asked to stop or change your use of these tools.
+You must be able to show your process – this includes but is not limited to tracking changes in Google Docs, showing transcripts and/or logs of chats with LLMs, or identifying how you changed an output to be in your own voice and with your own input.

 • You are responsible for everything in a document you submit, which includes information submitted based on an AI query.
 You must ensure that it does not violate intellectual property laws, contain misinformation, or unethical content.
 For example, if your work contains the output of an AI that is too closely related to someone else’s IP, even if you cite it as AI, you will be penalized.
+If you cite an imagined reference that was generated by an LLM, you will be penalized.

-• Prompts – anything the student inputs into the software to produce the output – must be saved in its entirety.
-For example, if you use Chat GPT, downloading the conversation is required.
+• Anything prompts and chats must be saved in their entirety.
+For example, if you use ChatGPT, downloading the conversation is required.
 This archive may be requested by the instructor.

 • AI cannot be used to replace user-research or create user personas.
 It cannot be used to perform as a real person or generate false experiences of real humans.
 For example, if you are producing an app to help elderly people access medical services, you cannot ask ChatGPT to pretend to be an elderly person and ask it a question about the difficulties it theoretically encounters in the situation.